JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 * Compiling, testing, and deploying projects within the same environment.
 * Building source code of merge requests and merging them automatically after a successful build.
   {product="tcc"}
-* Extensive build overview: diffs and artifacts, detailed test reports on-the-fly, code coverage, inspections, and various other metrics.
+* Extensive build overview: diffs and artifacts, detailed test reports on the fly, code coverage, inspections, and various other metrics.
 Statuses of builds and code reviews are cross-shared between systems for easier monitoring.
 * Flexible pipelines where builds depend on one another and share settings and results.
 * Ability to configure builds as code, in [Kotlin DSL](kotlin-dsl.md).
 * Authentication with a single account in both systems: VCS (JetBrains Space) and CI/CD (TeamCity).